umar221b/errors_full_details/README.md

 end
 ```

-Call object.errors.full_details to get an array of hashes of error messages and codes:
+Call `object.errors.full_details` to generate an array of error messages and codes:

 ```ruby
 [